Inclusive education – Making school a happy place for LGBT+ kids

 Just drop it in

-When I first asked my Year 6 class to tell me where the apostrophe goes in ‘Simons boyfriend’, I was really nervous that someone would laugh or say something offensive, but no one made any comment.
+When I first asked my Year 6 class to tell me where the apostrophe goes in ‘Simons boyfriend’, I was really nervous that someone would laugh or say something offensive.
+However, no one made any comment.
 They just got on and told me where to put the apostrophe.

-I was amazed that the children didn’t bat an eye at this kind of inclusive language – and that it was me that was needlessly worrying about it.
+I was amazed that the children didn’t bat an eye at this kind of inclusive language.
+It was me that was needlessly worrying about it.

 After all, many children have LGBT+ friends and family members and the number of young people coming out is increasing all the time (The Guardian, 2023).